alicemunsal/dohex/DoHex.md

 #### Shared Data

-Our components can be logically connected through shared data such as PostgreSQL or MongoDB
+Our components can be logically connected through shared data such as PostgreSQL or MongoDB.

 ![Shared Data](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Shared%20Data.png)